 For Condition Assessments

 The Robert Sincerbeaux Fund (RSF) grants are available to help off-set the cost of hiring a preservation consultant or architect to evaluate the condition of an historic building and make recommendations for its care.
-The consultant will prepare a report that prioritizes repairs and gives rough cost estimates so groups can plan fundraising strategies.
+The consultant will prepare a report that prioritizes repairs and gives rough cost estimates so groups can plan a funding strategy.
 A corps of qualified consultants have generously offered to do assessments for nonprofit organizations for a discounted rate; a member of our Field Service Team will help to identify the right consultant for your needs and will provide matching grants of up to $500.

 For Other Consulting Services